Particular/docs.particular.net/nservicebus/messaging/routing.md

 partial: commands

-Each entry in the collection has to specify the assembly where the messages are defined.
-In addition to that, a type name or the namespace name can be also specified for additional filtering.
 The per-namespace routes override assembly-level routes and the per-type routes override both namespace and assembly routes.

 ### Overriding the destination